modin-project/modin/docs/getting_started/faq.rst

    pip install "modin[dask]" # Install Modin dependencies and Dask to run on Dask export MODIN_ENGINE=dask  # Modin will use Dask

-We also have an experimental OmniSciDB-based engine of Modin you can read about here_.
+We also have an experimental OmniSciDB-based engine of Modin you can read about :doc:`here </developer/using_omnisci>`.
 We plan to support more execution backends in future.
 If you have a specific request, please post on the #feature-requests channel on our Slack_ community.